 Last updated December 17, 2020.

-A note about research resources.
+A note about research resources and language.
 Decades of gender and racial prejudices mixed with partisan political loyalties biased the perspectives of newspaper writers and publishers.
 With some exceptions, women's activities are not well documented—particularly those of Black women.
 Library collections often reflect the biases of past collection policies, leaving individuals and communities underpresented in those collections.
 Despite these limitations, the exhibition team made a pointed effort to seek and use a diverse range of materials.